Lyria: A Genetic Algorithm-Driven Neuro-Symbolic Reasoning Framework for LLMs: Introduction

-Leveraging the semantic understanding and extensive prior knowledge acquired by LLMs from large-scale corpora~\cite{minaee2025largelanguagemodelssurvey,tang2023large}, as well as the capacity of genetic algorithm to continuously optimize solutions within immense search spaces~\cite{Katoch_Chauhan_Kumar_2021,Gendreau_Potvin_2019}, we propose to integrate them to capitalize on their respective strengths.
-Therefore, we introduce a general framework called \NAME, consisting of 7 essential components as illustrated in Figure~\ref{fig:lyria_workflow}, aiming to enhance the ability of LLMs to tackle complex problems.
-To evaluate its effectiveness, we conducted experiments using 4 LLMs on 3 NP problems against 2 baselines, demonstrating its significant performance improvements.
-We also executed 7 additional ablation experiments to analyze the impact of various factors on its performance.
+Therefore, by leveraging both genetic algorithms and symbolic systems, we introduce a neuro-symbolic reasoning framework called \LR, consisting of 7 essential components, aiming to enhance the capability of LLMs to tackle complex reasoning problems.
+To evaluate its effectiveness, we select 3 types of combinatorial reasoning problems, for the reason that they are typically characterized by immense solution space and they are easily synthesized to avoid data pollution, and we conduct experiments using 4 LLMs on them against 2 constructed baselines, demonstrating its significant performance improvements.
+Furthermore, we also executed 7 additional ablation experiments to analyze and reveal the impact of various factors on its performance.
+In addition, based on \LR, we further propose \GF, a novel method which fine-tunes a weaker model to imitate the reasoning process of a stronger model that leverages \LR as its reasoning framework.
+By conducting extensive experiments, we show that \GF achieves significant performance improvements across 9 constructed baselines.

-We summarize our contributions as follows: \begin{enumerate} \item We proposed \NAME, a general LLM-driven genetic algorithm framework for problem solving, and demonstrated its effectiveness by evaluating with 4 LLMs and 3 types of NP problems; \item We constructed dedicated prompts and domain-specific operators tailored to each type of problem, ensuring that \NAME is aligned with their unique requirements; \item We conducted 7 additional ablation experiments to comprehensively analyze the impact of various factors on the performance of \NAME. \end{enumerate}
+We summarize our contributions as follows: \begin{enumerate} \item We propose \LR, a neuro-symbolic reasoning framework by integrating LLMs with genetic algorithms and symbolic systems, for complex reasoning problems, and demonstrated its effectiveness through evaluations with 4 LLMs on 3 types of combinatorial reasoning problems; \item We conduct 7 additional ablation experiments to comprehensively analyze the impact of various factors on the performance of \LR and demonstrate the indispensability of each component for \LR; \item Based on \LR, we further propose \GF, a novel method to improve the performance of a weaker models by enabling it to imitate the reasoning process of a stronger model that reasons in the framework of \LR, and demonstrate that \GF can lead to consistent and significant performance improvements by conducting experiments against 9 constructed baselines. \end{enumerate}